Soft-Contact/resto/specs/resto_json_api.md

 <a name="getreceipts"></a>
 ### getReceipts

 For getting sales from back office.
+If a request takes long time, please try a shorter period or fewer business units.
+It is also recommended to use a unique _requestID_ per request to make it easier to combine the results from multiple requests.

+<b>Note: The RESTO JSON API is not intended for bulk receipt transfer, if the goal is to get all historic receipts then please consult with our support/sales for alternative options.</b>

 parameters: